Luthetus/Luthetus.Ide/Docs/TextEditor/usage.md

 - The `ITextEditorService` has public properties that encapsulate the API for a given datatype in the `Luthetus.TextEditor` namespace.
 For example, `TextEditorService.ModelApi` accesses the `ModelApi` property, which has all of the API related to the `TextEditorModel` datatype.

 - By invoking `TextEditorService.ModelApi.RegisterCustom(...);`, we can create register a TextEditorModel.
-The `RegisterCustom(...)` method takes as parameters: an instance of `TextEditorModel`, and a [TextEditorEditContext](https://github.com/Luthetus/Luthetus.Ide/blob/main/Source/Lib/TextEditor/TextEditorEditContext.cs#L9).
+The `RegisterCustom(...)` method takes as parameters: an instance of [TextEditorEditContext](https://github.com/Luthetus/Luthetus.Ide/blob/main/Source/Lib/TextEditor/TextEditorEditContext.cs#L9), and a `TextEditorModel`.
 So we need to make the `TextEditorModel` instance.

 - In the override for `OnInitialized()`, create an instance of a `TextEditorModel`.

 - Now, we need the `TextEditorEditContext`.
-Invoke `TextEditorService.TextEditorWorker.PostUnique(...)`.
+Invoke `TextEditorService.WorkerArbitrary.PostUnique(...)`.
 The first argument is a "name" for the work item.
 The second argument is a Func that will provide you a `TextEditorEditContext` instance, and excepts you to return a `ValueTask`.

-- Inside the `TextEditorService.TextEditorWorker.PostUnique(...)` Func argument, go on to in the body of the Func, invoke `TextEditorService.Model.RegisterCustom(...)`.
+- Inside the `TextEditorService.WorkerArbitrary.PostUnique(...)` Func argument, go on to in the body of the Func, invoke `TextEditorService.Model.RegisterCustom(...)`.
 Pass the `TextEditorEditContext` that the Func provided, and the instance of the `TextEditorModel`.

 ```csharp
 protected override void OnInitialized()